Jaddy4567/pi-xclock/ETHERNET_GADGET.md

 https://www.factoryforward.com/pi-zero-w-headless-setup-windows10-rndis-driver-issue-resolved/

-## Find the Pi
+## Finding the Pi
-You may have trouble finding the Pi because it self assigns an IP and that is on a /16 subnet (65536 hosts).
+You may have trouble finding the Pi because it self assigns an IP and that is on a `/16` subnet (65536 hosts).

 Use this `nmap` command on Mac to speed up finding it...